 Here’s what you’ll need to make Copycat KFC Coleslaw (the exact measurements and full recipe instructions are below in the easy to print recipe card):

-- Mayonnaise – be sure to use regular full-fat mayonnaise and not a whipped salad dressing.
+- Mayonnaise – Use regular full-fat mayonnaise and not a whipped salad dressing.
 They are not interchangeable.
+I don’t recommend a low-fat mayo either, as you want the creaminess.

-- Granulated sugar – the sugar adds just a hint of sweetness and cuts the acidity of the vinegar and lemon.
+- Granulated sugar – Sugar adds just a hint of sweetness and cuts the acidity of the vinegar and lemon.

 How to Make KFC Coleslaw

-Pour the dressing over cabbage and carrot mixture and stir well to combine.
+- Chill.
+Pour the dressing over the veggies.
+Stir well to combine.
+Chill until serving.

-When you mix the coleslaw together with the dressing, you may feel it needs more dressing.
-Let the coleslaw chill in the refrigerator for 30 minutes.
-During the chill time the cabbage will release more moisture.
+When you first mix the cabbage with the dressing, it may appear a little dry and like it needs more dressing.
+Before adding more, let it chill in the fridge for at least 30 minutes.
+This gives the cabbage time to release more moisture.

-After 30 minutes in the refrigerator, give the coleslaw a good stir and then assess whether you would like to add more dressing or not.
-If you do decide on additional dressing, just mix up a second batch and add it a little at a time until you’re satisfied with the amount of dressing to cabbage.
+After the cabbage has chilled, give the coleslaw a good stir.
+More likely than not, you’ll have the perfect amount of dressing.
+However, if you do want to add additional dressing, just mix up a second batch and add a little at a time, until you’re satisfied with the amount.

-Keep the leftover coleslaw in an airtight food storage container in the refrigerator for up to five days.
-Stir well before serving.
+Leftover coleslaw can be stored in an airtight container in the fridge for up to 5 days.
+Give it a good stir before serving.

 Copycat KFC Coleslaw Recipe